prerender/prerender/README.md

 With cache: Overall Elapsed:	00:00:00.0360119

-By default, cache system isn't enabled, you need to uncomment it in `index.js` to enable it.
+### logger
+###### Turn on the logger plugin (uncomment it in `index.js`) to enable logging to the console from phantomjs.

+This will show console.log's from the phantomjs page in your local console.
+Great for debugging.